Copper(II) fluoride: Chemistry

 are formed if CuF2 is exposed to substances containing fluoride ions F−.

 Solubility

 Copper(II) fluoride is slightly soluble in water, but starts to decompose when it is in hot water, producing basic F− and Cu(OH) ions.

 Toxicity

 There is little specific information on the toxicity of Copper(II) fluoride.
-However, copper and fluoride can both be toxic individually when consumed.

 Copper toxicity can affect the skin, eyes, and respiratory tract.
 Serious conditions include metal fume fever, and hemolysis of red blood cells.
 Copper can also cause damage to the liver and other major organs.

 Metal fluorides are generally safe at low levels and are added to water in many countries to protect against tooth decay.
 At higher levels they can cause toxic effects ranging from nausea and vomiting to tremors, breathing problems, serious convulsions and even coma.
 Brain and kidney damage can result.
 Chronic exposure can cause losses in bone density, weight loss and anorexia.

 Hazards

 Experiments using copper(II) fluoride should be conducted in a fume hood because metal oxide fumes can occur.
 The combination of acids with copper(II) fluoride may lead to the production of hydrogen fluoride, which is highly toxic and corrosive.